 The scalability also made it a good data backup platform among businesses.
 An enterprise’s data could be overwhelmingly huge.
 Storage hardware have physical limitations that cannot be upsized instantly.

 But, cloud storage could be easily upsized or downsized as needed.
 This makes it an ideal platform to store large amounts of data.

-Besides, cloud based computing backup also offer physical barrier between the source and the backup storage.
+Besides, cloud-based computing backup also offers a physical barrier between the source and the backup storage.
 This makes an ideal setup for a backup.
 So, when the source storage gets destroyed or damaged, the storage is safe as it is in the cloud.

 Cloud Based Computing as Email Platform

 Very few people might be aware of this fact, but most email platforms today also use cloud based computing.